How to Get Rid of Tiny Yellow Bugs?

 Here is a really interesting video of a praying mantis, which feeds on tiny yellow bugs:

-How to Prevent Aphids Infestation?
+How to Prevent Aphid Infestation on Plants?